TheNoob27/starboard-guide/channel-settings/cloning-channel-settings.md

 {% endhint %}

 {% hint style="warning" %}
-If you clone channel settings, it doesn't mean that if the clone will update when you update the original.
+If you clone channel settings, it doesn't mean that the clone will update when you update the original.
 {% endhint %}